aws-samples/failure-analysis-assistant/README_en.md

 [日本語で読む](./README.md)

-This is a sample implementation that responds to alarms sent to Slack by AWS Chatbot and helps analyze the root cause of the failure.
+This is a sample implementation that responds to alarms sent to Slack by Amazon Q Developer in chat applications and helps analyze the root cause of the failure.
 This is the sample code for the demo shown at the AWS Summit Japan 2024 booth.
 This sample code provide two features as below,